MicrosoftDocs/learn/learn-pr/mlnet/predictive-maintenance-model-builder/includes/6-exercise-consume-model-builder.md

     =============== End of process, hit any key to finish ===============
     ```

+> [!TIP]
+> For this demo, the default hard-coded data sample was used to run the application and make predictions.
+In a real-world setting you'd want to take inputs from a file or the console and make predictions on that data.

 Congratulations!
-You've trained and consumed a machine learning model using ML.NET and Model Builder!
+You've consumed a machine learning model using ML.NET and Model Builder!